vtex/shoreline/styleguides/admin/documentation/guide/comparison.md

 ## Reuse Design Behavior

+**Styleguide**

-**Styleguide:** The component's styles are made combining tachyons classNames, so to reuse the design behavior we need to combine the same tokens.
+The component's styles are made combining Tachyons classNames, so to reuse the design behavior we need to combine the same tokens.

+**Admin UI**

-**Admin UI:** Components styles can be applied using a valid path on our theme object, we call this path of theme key.
-So, there are several ways to reuse design behavior in our system.
+Components styles can be applied using a valid path on our theme object, we call this path of theme key.
+There are several ways to reuse design behavior in our system.
 For example:

 - Using the `themeKey` property inside the [Styles object](/core-concepts/styles/).
 - Using [stylesOf](/hooks/use-system/#stylesof) function.